marod424/cabo-san-matthew/content/posts/power-rangers.md

 <br>

 #### Characters: 9.0 / 10
 JLS, 10 / 10.
-There are other characters, and they are Power Ranger's and stuff, whatever / 10.
+There are other characters, and they are Power Rangers and stuff, whatever / 10.

 #### Setting: 8.2 / 10
 It's a multiverse, how excitingly overwhelming.
 I wish the levels were more interactive, but I suppose that's more of a gameplay critique.